 When you make an application or enquiry for one of our products or services we’ll use your information to provide you with appropriate information about any solutions we may be able to offer to you.
 If you cannot provide this information we may not be able to continue with your application or enquiry.

 We may also use this information to contact you about your application, for example, sending you an email, text message or letter to welcome you to our services.

 We will process the personal data we collect about you for the purposes set out below.

-After you have made your initial application/enquiry, if you also decide to go ahead with any of the products or services that we offer, we explain below how we will also process your data when we provide that particular product(s) or service(s).
+If you decide to go ahead with any of the products or services that we offer after you have made your initial application/enquiry, we explain below how we will also process your data when we provide that particular product(s) or service(s).

 INDIVIDUAL VOLUNTARY ARRANGEMENT

 The information below specifically explains how and why your personal data will be used so that the services can be provided to you.